-Pig tissue scaffolding allows hearts to be rebuilt post-implantNovember 13th, 2012 by Kevin Hattori in Medical research /
+Pig tissue scaffolding allows hearts to be rebuilt post-implantNovember 13, 2012 by Kevin Hattori in Medicine & Health / Medical research

 (Medical Xpress)—Using tissue from pigs, scientists at the Technion-Israel Institute of Technology have created a "scaffold" that preserves the infrastructure of natural blood vessels and supports human stem cells.
 The result a rebuilt heart that could be used as a post-heart attack implant.